The year of adventure in Wales

 10. Festival No 6, from the 1st to the 4th of September, is a truly enchanted way to end the summer!
 Set in the stunning Italianate village of Portmeirion, it hosts an amazing feast of music, drama, art, food... and so much more!
 This unique festival, with 5 star reviews from all the major newspapers, won the best small festival award of 2015 - and really isn’t to be missed!
 Seriously, for eccentricity, beauty and magic, visit their website to book your tickets NOW!
 Why not rent a local cottage and get the best of both worlds?

 Tel: 0844 967 0002

 As you can see, we’re totally spoilt for choice in this part of the world!
-Your YEAR OF WELSH ADVENTURE starts here!
+Your year of adventure in Wales starts here!
 Be active, keep safe - and HAVE FUN!